oskarva/imbalance-market-price-prediction-thesis/README.md

 Key characteristics:
 - Five price zones: NO1, NO2, NO3, NO4, NO5.
 - High volatility and regime changes, especially during price deviations from the day-ahead spot.
-- Crucial for market participants and system operators to manage balancing costs.

 ## Methodology